ishrakemon/Computer_Vision/README.md

 # Computer Vision Projects

+A collection of **computer vision applications** built using **Python**, **OpenCV**, and **MediaPipe**.
+These projects explore real-time image processing, hand tracking, and gesture-based interaction systems.

+---

 ## Hand Tracking
-This project uses **MediaPipe** and **OpenCV** to perform real-time **hand landmark detection** using your webcam.
+This project implements **real-time hand landmark detection** using **MediaPipe** and **OpenCV**.
-It identifies **21 key points** on each hand and visualizes them along with connection lines.
+It identifies **21 unique landmarks** on each detected hand and overlays visual connections on the live camera feed.

 ### Features
-- Real-time hand landmark detection
+- Real-time hand detection and tracking
-- Visual overlay of hand skeleton
+- Visual rendering of hand landmarks and connections
-- FPS (frames per second) display
+- FPS (frames per second) counter for performance monitoring
-- Works with any standard webcam
+- Compatible with any standard webcam

 ---

 ## Hand Tracking Module
-This project defines a reusable **`handDetector` class** that detects and tracks hands in real time using **MediaPipe** and **OpenCV**.
+A modular implementation that defines a reusable **`handDetector` class** for detecting and tracking hands.
-It identifies 21 hand landmarks, draws them on the video feed, and provides their pixel coordinates for further computer vision tasks.
+This class provides landmark coordinates for use in downstream computer vision tasks, such as gesture recognition and hand-controlled interfaces.

-### Features
+### Key Highlights
-- Modular **`handDetector` class** for reuse in future projects
+- Reusable **object-oriented structure**
-- Detects up to two hands simultaneously
+- Supports detection of up to two hands simultaneously
-- Provides precise landmark coordinates
+- Provides pixel coordinates for all 21 hand landmarks
-- Real-time FPS display
-- Easily extendable for gesture recognition or hand-based control systems
+- Easily extendable for gesture or motion-based control systems

 ---